Amazonian Kichwas: Culture

 Their complex understanding of relationships is demonstrated through extensive wedding rituals set to unite the spouses and families from each side.
 "Becoming kin" and establishing an intense relationship between the two also includes the model for relationships with animals and plants of the spirit world.
-To become a reputable hunter of shaman, men contract marriage-like relationships with female spirits of the forest and the river.
+To become a reputable hunter or shaman, men contract marriage-like relationships with female spirits of the forest and the river.
 The spirit women of the forest are called sacha warmigura and the spirit of the river is called yaku warmigura.
 A stable relationship with the female spirits leads to favors given by the spirit's father or male relative who are protectors of the forest.
 There are many ways of entering the spirit world and this ability is not exclusive to men.
 The Napo runa are able to use mountains, whirlpools, caves, and large rocks as doors to enter the spirit world.

 The spiritual experiences and understanding can be seen through everyday rituals such as storytelling or singing.
 Runa mythology stories include the former lives of plants, birds, animals, and inanimate objects as well as accounts of spirit protectors of the forest and river.
 Analyses of ritual songs to plants reveal that plant species evolved from a former human state.
 In the former state, plants are regarded as estranged lovers or children.
 There is an intrinsic fragile relationship between humans and plants because the cause of the estrangement is believed to be due to laziness or sexual looseness.
 Tending to plants is a spiritual action rather than a chore they are treated as children or lovers.